spatie/opening-hours/README.md

 Set `$searchUntil` to a date to throw an exception if no closed time can be found before this moment.

 Set `$cap` to a date so if no closed time can be found before this moment, `$cap` is returned.

+If the schedule is always open or always closed, there is no state change to found and therefore `nextOpen` (but also `previousOpen`, `nextClose` and `previousClose`) will throw a `MaximumLimitExceeded` You can catch it and react accordingly or you can use `isAlwaysOpen` / `isAlwaysClosed` methods to anticipate such case.

 ```php
 $openingHours->nextClose(new DateTime('2016-12-24 11:00:00'));